Find Grad Schools

 • Field Supervisor

 There were about 580,400 jobs for Branch or Department Financial Manager in 2016 (in the United States).
 New jobs are being produced at a rate of 18.7% which is above the national average.
 The Bureau of Labor Statistics predicts 108,600 new jobs for Branch or Department Financial Manager by 2026.
-There will be an estimated 56,900 positions for Branch or Department Financial Manager per year.
+The BLS estimates 56,900 yearly job openings in this field.

 undefined